jsaussereau/Odatix/docs/source/userguide/quick_start.rst

 Step 2: Choose your target device/technology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Select the target devide or technology in the yaml file corresponding to your EDA tool.
+Select the target device or technology in the yaml file corresponding to your EDA tool.

 .. list-table::
    :header-rows: 1